Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 6. Consider reducing/eliminating other regular paid services.

 This includes a garden, ironing and home cleaning services.
 Is the money you’re spending is truly worth it?
-If not, drop the service and look for other options that can accomplish the same thing for less, like doing it yourself or as a family.
+If not, drop the service and look for other options to accomplish the same thing for less, like doing it yourself or as a family.

-1. Cook (and pack) your own meals at home.
+1. Cook (and pack) your meals at home.

-When you cook at home, make a lot of whatever you’re preparing so you can freeze some of it for future meals and, even better, take some leftovers into work for lunch.
+When you cook at home, make a lot of whatever you’re preparing so you can freeze some of it for future meals and, even better, take some leftovers to work for lunch.

 2. Reduce or eliminate eating out or getting take-out.

-Take-out and dining out can be a nice luxury and huge time-saver for a busy family, but the expense can be tremendous.
+Take-out and dining out can be a nice luxury and a huge time-saver for a busy family, but the expense can be tremendous.
 Instead, look at other options to make dining at home more convenient — for example, prepare lots of meals at once and freeze them for easy cooking later.
-Meanwhile, focus primarily on simple recipes, and choose recipes that use the fresh produce in season in your area.
+Meanwhile, focus primarily on simple recipes and choose recipes that use fresh produce in your area during the season.

 3. Buy non-perishable items in bulk.

-Many people never even bother to look at some of the larger packages of non-perishable items – they think it’s just too much.
-Try looking at the cost per unit of all sizes and choose the one that’s the best deal.
-Spread out over months, and a lot of this can add up to a lot of trimmed fat.
+Many people never even bother to look at some of the larger packages of non-perishable items—they think it’s too much.
+Try looking at the cost per unit of all sizes and choosing the one that’s the best deal—spread out over months, which can add up to a lot of trimmed fat.

 4. Start a fruit and vegetable garden.